jdanielrodriguez/aviation-integration/docs/API.md

 ## 🧰 Extras

-- Todos los datos se cachean en Redis por 90 segundos para evitar overuse del proveedor.
+- All data is cached in Redis for 90 seconds to avoid overuse of the provider.
-- En caso de caída del API externa, la información puede responder desde la base de datos local (fallback).
+- If the external API is down, data can be served from the local database (fallback).
-- Cada consulta se registra en la tabla `api_calls`.
+- Each query is logged in the `api_calls` table.

 ---